KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/dapi/README.md

 - xcmp/: Cross-Chain Message Passing (XCMP) implementation
 - node/: Node implementation for running the DAPI network
 - tools/: Tools and scripts for building, deploying, and testing the DAPI network

+# Getting Started

+To get started with DAPI, please follow these steps:

+- Clone the repository: git clone https://github.com/KOSASIH/pi-nexus-autonomous-banking-network.git
+- Navigate to the DAPI directory: cd pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/dapi
+- Build the project: ./tools/build/build.sh
+- Deploy the project: ./tools/deploy/deploy.sh

+# Contributing

+Contributions to DAPI are welcome!
+Please submit a pull request to the repository with your proposed changes.

+# License

+DAPI is licensed under the Apache 2.0 license.
+See LICENSE for more information.

+# Contact

+For more information or to get in touch with the DAPI team, please visit our GitHub page: https://github.com/KOSASIH/pi-nexus-autonomous-banking-network/tree/main/blockchain_integration/pi_network/dapi